The Cranberries: 2009–2017: Reunion, Roses and Something Else

-O'Riordan's death, In the End and disbandment (2016–2019)

-In October 2016, the Cranberries received a BMI Award in London for three million radio plays in the United States of their single "Dreams" taken from their debut studio album.
-The award had been presented with a special citation of achievement.

 An acoustic Cranberries album titled Something Else was released on 28 April 2017, through BMG.
 Something Else featured orchestral arrangements of prior releases, re-recorded in 2016 acoustically with the Irish Chamber Orchestra, and three new songs: "The Glory", "Why", and "Rupture".
-With the release of the new album, the group announced a tour which was to include dates in Europe, parts of the UK, and North America.
+After the release of Something Else, the group announced a tour which was to include dates in Europe, parts of the UK, and North America.
 The shows were scheduled in smaller venues, with live orchestral accompaniment.
 However, in May 2017, shortly into the European tour, the Cranberries had to cancel the remainder of the European dates due to O'Riordan's health, with the band's website citing "medical reasons associated with a back problem".
 The North American tour dates were cancelled in July when her recovery had not progressed enough for her to participate.